-- Correction: this consists of three choices: Correction gives you the possibility to multiply the emission from point, area and road sources with an arbitrary factor. - Variation: Scenario allows you to change to a different time (hours, day types and months) and scenario (years). - From/To: is used when calculating the emission from a specific time period.
-If the EDB contains sources that use time series to define the emission, this is the only way to calculate the emission from these sources. - Restrictions consist of four subwindows. - Point, Area & Grid restrictions give you the possibility to select point/area/grid sources that are defined with a specific emission factor, Emission function and/or Time Variation.
-A maximum of 10 selections can be made in each list. - Restrictions can be define according to the number of vehicles per day (minimum and maximum) and road length (minimum and maximum). - Codes and Additional info restrictions, gives you the possibility to filter sources according to the codes that were previously defined or to filter sources depending on the additional info. - Apply, save all settings.
+Correction: this consists of three choices: Correction gives you the possibility to multiply the emission from point, area & grid and road sources with an arbitrary factor.

+- Variation: TIME allows you to change to a different time (hours, day types and months) and scenario (years). - From/To: is used when calculating the emission from a specific time period.
+If the EDB contains sources that use time series to define the emission, this is the only way to calculate the emission from these sources. - CLEAR ALL, unset all the search criterias. - APPLY, save all settings.

-Output Setting emission rates are usually expressed as grams per second (g/s) or the other units.
+OUTPUT SETTINGS emission rates are usually expressed as grams per second (g/s) or the other units.
 There are four different output functions:

-- 1. Sources output means that all sources that fulfil the search criteria will be displayed on the map (on the screen), both location and emission strength.
+- Sources output means that all sources that fulfil the search criteria will be displayed on the map (on the screen), both location and emission strength.
 You can use the option Show emission sources with nr of decimals.
 A maximum of 8 decimals can be select in each list. - 2.
 Grid output means that you can define a grid with a user-defined resolution over the map or a sub area within the map.
 The total emission in each grid cell will be displayed using graded colours.
-One can define the grid resolution, colours, etc.

-- 3. Report is the EDB Report Generator, only in different text formats.
+One can define the grid resolution, colours, etc. - 3.
+Report is the EDB Report Generator, only in different text formats.
 Here you can define several types of reports to display information from the EDB.
 The Report Generator is described in 1.8 Creating EDB Reports and displaying the Database structures. - 4.
 Noise output means that all road noise emission levels will be displayed with different colours on the map.
-This is standardized with colour-coded range.
+This is standardized with colour-coded range. - 5.
+Code output includes Geografical and Activity codes.